 National Plan for Preparation and Response to an Influenza Pandemic

 By the impact observed in the early stage of the emergency, it is plausible to believe that the pandemic caught the population, the local and national governments, and even the international organisations and public health experts largely unprepared.
 However, since the H5N1 avian influenza re-emergence in the Far East in 2003, the risk of a flu pandemic in the country was seen as concrete and persistent.
 In 2005, the WHO issued a list of recommendations (WHO, 2020) for updating and developing a national pandemic plan, following which the Ministry of Health in Italy developed a "National Plan for Preparation and Response to an Influenza Pandemic" (Ministero della Salute, 2006), defining objectives and activities, agreed with the regions, to be carried out to prevent and cope with a future pandemic throughout the national territory.
 The general objective of the plan was to strengthen preparedness for an epidemiological emergency at the national and local level, and more specifically to i) quickly identify, confirm and describe cases of influenza caused by new viral subtypes, in order to promptly recognise the onset of the pandemic; ii) minimise the risk of transmission and limit morbidity and mortality due to the pandemic; iii) reduce the impact of the pandemic on health and social services and ensure the maintenance of essential services; iv) ensure adequate training of personnel involved in the response to the pandemic; v) ensure up-to-date and timely information for decision makers, health professionals, the media and the public; vi) monitor the efficiency of the interventions undertaken.
+However, the plan was never revised in the 14 years since its development.
+This attracted strong criticisms, as reported also in the media (Puente D., 2020).

 A number of key intermediate steps were envisaged to achieve these objectives, which, as unfortunately reported during the beginning of the COVID-19 pandemic (de Maria R., Palladino A., 2020), remained largely unfulfilled.
 Even the Italian Prime Minister, on 24th February, threatened to take back powers from the regions and autonomous provinces because they were “in charge of implementing healthcare but not prepared to face a national emergency” and complained about lack of application of “unspecified” preparedness protocols (Carinci F., 2020).
 This gap does not come unexpected when considering that since 2001in the allocation of the national healthcare budget no more than 5% was earmarked for prevention, which also includes the pandemic preparedness activities, with community and hospital care (51% and 44% respectively in 2019) gaining the lion share (CERGAS Bocconi, 2019).

+More recently the Ministry of Health developed a new National Preparedness Plan (PanFlu 2021-2023), which identifies all the necessary actions that ought to be followed to avoid the healthcare system being overwhelmed again (Ministero della Salute, 2021).
+It also includes the possible responses to be taken in the event of a future epidemic, such as appropriate chain of commands, prevention and control measures.
+Further, the new plan includes an explicit monitoring function of the implementation of the plan itself (Fassari L., 2021).

 Governing the emergency: Who?
 When?
 How?
 Why?